 Pro traveler tip: Summer is scorching, to the tune of 100°+.
 Consider booking your trip in one of the other three seasons to beat the heat.

 Hoover Dam Area

 A trip to Las Vegas isn’t complete if you don’t visit the Hoover Dam and the surrounding area, where there are plenty of luxury accommodations and only a short half-hour drive to the Strip.
 The Hoover Dam, one of the world’s architectural and engineering marvels built between 1931 and 1936, is also near Lake Mead, the largest man-made reservoir in the United States.
-The popular area can be crowded during the summer, when tourists take advantage of Lake Mead’s recreational water activities.
-But there are plenty of house, condo, resort and hotel rentals to go around.
-If you’re adventurous, rent a houseboat on Lake Mead and use it for sightseeing or moor it to shore for sleeping.
+The popular area can be crowded during the summer when tourists take advantage of Lake Mead’s recreational water activities.
+But there are plenty of house, condo, resort, and hotel rentals to go around.
+If you’re adventurous.

-A half hour outside of Las Vegas is rustic Mesquite and Mount Charleston.
-The area is not always warm and toasty like Vegas, but instead, the area experiences snowy winter days, as well.
+An hour outside of Las Vegas is rustic Mesquite and Mount Charleston.
+The area is not always warm and toasty like Vegas, but instead experiences snowy winter days.
 Here you’ll find plenty of casinos, as well as private family homes and upscale condos to rent for vacation.
-If you’re looking for tranquility, a roomy and luxurious home to accommodate a large family, but all located close enough to Las Vegas, Mesquite may be the right place for a vacation rental outside of the city.
+If you’re looking for tranquility, a roomy and luxurious home to accommodate a large family, Mesquite may be the right place for a vacation rental outside of the city.